 In September 2017, we entered into an agreement with one of our board members, pursuant to which the board member will be paid a cash fee of \$150,000 per annum in exchange for his service.
 The agreement was effective as of October 1, 2017 and will last until the earlier of December 2019 or the closing of the initial Business Combination.
-We incurred \$37,500 and \$112,500 in fees related to this service during the three and nine months ended September 30, 2018 in the accompanying Statements of Operations.
+We incurred \$37,500 and \$112,500 in fees related to this service during each three and nine months ended September 30, 2019 and 2018, respectively, in the accompanying Statements of Operations.

-Promissory Note - Related Party
+Related Party Loans